M UIT manager at a tech services company

 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-SevOne Network Data Platform is ranked 11th in Log Management with 7 reviews while Splunk is ranked 1st in Log Management with 30 reviews.
-SevOne Network Data Platform is rated 8.0, while Splunk is rated 8.0.
+SevOne Network Data Platform is ranked 4th in Log Management with 14 reviews while Splunk is ranked 1st in Log Management with 31 reviews.
+SevOne Network Data Platform is rated 8.2, while Splunk is rated 8.0.
 The top reviewer of SevOne Network Data Platform writes "Easy to use, facilitates proactive problem detection and resolution, with helpful and responsive support".
 On the other hand, the top reviewer of Splunk writes "Good support with an intuitive dashboard but the cost is too high".
-SevOne Network Data Platform is most compared with Zabbix, SolarWinds NPM, ThousandEyes, Netrounds and PRTG Network Monitor, whereas Splunk is most compared with Dynatrace, Datadog, IBM QRadar, Graylog and Azure Monitor.
+SevOne Network Data Platform is most compared with SolarWinds NPM, Zabbix, PRTG Network Monitor, ThousandEyes and Netrounds, whereas Splunk is most compared with Dynatrace, Datadog, IBM QRadar, Graylog and Azure Monitor.
 See our SevOne Network Data Platform vs. Splunk report.

 See our list of best Log Management vendors.